-The other issue I found was that to set up the subscriber confirmation emails, I had to drill down a lot to figure out what the heck I was meant to do and there a lot of options with no real explanation on what to do.
+The other issue I found was that to set up the subscriber confirmation emails, I had to drill down a lot to figure out what the heck I was meant to do, and there are a lot of options with no real explanation on what to do.

-If I wanted an email to send out immediately after someone confirmed, I had to set that up in the “Welcome Email” option inside setting up the email form, not as an autoresponder.
-Confusing.
+If I wanted an email to send out immediately after someone confirmed their email, I had to set that up in the “Welcome Email” option inside setting up the email form, not as an autoresponder. #Confusing.

 This last part was eased a little when I switched to OptimizePress as my blog theme and used their forms instead, but I still had to set up that welcome email anyway.